tprasadtp/pkg/README.md

 ![Analytics](https://ga-beacon.prasadt.com/UA-101760811-3/github/pkg)

-- This repository for common go pakcages used by other tols including internal apps.
+- This repository for common go packages used by other tools including some internal apps.
 - There is no API compatibility guarantees or any version compatibility guarantees.
 Use this at your own risk!